reblocke/reblocke.github.io/README.md

 1. Confirm that the live homepage contains the exact verification tag, then select **Verify** for the URL-prefix property.
 2. In **Sitemaps**, submit `sitemap.xml`.
-3. Use **URL inspection** for the seven canonical routes listed above and request indexing when useful.
+3. Use **URL inspection** for the six canonical routes listed above and request indexing when useful.

 The HTML verification tag is intentionally public.
 Google passwords, OAuth authorization codes, access or refresh tokens, recovery codes, and browser-session data are secrets and must never be committed or shared for this workflow.
 Sitemap submission and indexing requests are asynchronous and do not guarantee immediate indexing.